teesar/2420_1/guide.md

 ```
 doctl compute image list | grep Arch
 ```
-- Note: This searches Digital Ocean for images that contain the word Arch.
+- Note: This searches DigitalOcean for images that contain the word Arch.
 Your image should be the only one returned in the search results, but if not you can compare the name of the image to the one you downloaded to select the correct one.

 2. Write down the **number to the left of the image result**.
 ![alt text](image-36.png)